12 Common Plumbing Mistakes to Avoid: A Beaverton & Portland Homeowner's Guide

 Estimated cost if ignored: A sewer backup cleanup in Beaverton or Portland averages $2,000 to $10,000, depending on the extent of damage.

-3. Over-Tightening Pipe Fittings and Connections
+3. Over-Tightening Pipe Fittings and Plumbing Connections

+Over-tightening is one of those plumbing mistakes DIYers make because it seems logical.
+When a connection drips, tightening harder feels like the right move.
+It isn't.
+Tightening past snug cracks plastic fittings, strips threads on metal connections, and distorts rubber washers that were sealing just fine.
 You turn a $5 washer fix into a broken fitting replacement.
 Tighten until snug, add a quarter turn, and stop.
 If it still leaks, check the washer, not the wrench.

 Estimated cost if ignored: A cracked fitting costs $80 to $300.
 Concealed drip damage adds $500 to $2,500.